66,395 bells

 » How do I play in my town?

-Animal Crossing Community is a site where you can chat about Animal Crossing, trade items with others who have the game, create patterns, exchange friend codes, and much more, however, it is not an actual online game.
+Animal Crossing Community is not an online game.
+It is a site where you can chat about Animal Crossing, trade items with others who have the game, create patterns, exchange friend codes, and much more.

-In order to play Animal Crossing, you must own Animal Crossing, Animal Crossing: Wild World or Animal Crossing: City Folk (Lets go to the City) and the corresponding system.
+In order to play Animal Crossing, you must own Animal Crossing, Animal Crossing: Wild World, Animal Crossing: City Folk (Let's go to the City) or Animal Crossing: New Leaf, along with the corresponding games system.

 » Why was my thread locked?

-If not, you may PT a moderator and POLITELY ask why it was locked.
-Remember that you should not recreate a thread that was locked by a moderator without first finding out why it was locked.
+If you are still unsure, you may PT a moderator and POLITELY ask why it was locked.
+Remember that you should not recreate a thread that was locked by a moderator without first finding out why it was locked, and whether it is okay to be recreated.

-» My account has been banned, what do I do?
+» My account has been banned, what can I do?

-» I suspect someone may have guessed my password, what do I do?
+» I suspect someone may have guessed my password, what should I do?

 The first thing you need to do is change your password.
-Then you may report your profile and let the staff know.
+Then, you may report your profile and let the Moderators know.

 Keep in mind that, as per our rules, you are responsible for what happens on your account.
 If you live in a household with others who might try to get onto your account, make sure that you always log out of the site by clicking the X button in the upper right hand corner of the site when you leave.